LyuboslavLyubenov/nvma/Readme.md

 # NVMA

-For the place i'm working on we dont have admin rights on our machines, so we cannot use nvm-windows developed by coreybutler and we also couldnt install dotnet.
-So i've created this tool.

-NVMA "acts" like the https://github.com/coreybutler/nvm-windows, but without requiring admin rights for installing and using.
+NVMA is a tool that "acts" like the https://github.com/coreybutler/nvm-windows, but without requiring admin rights for installing and using.
 It mimics only essential subset of features that are needed in order to get multiple versions of nodejs on your machine.

 ## Prerequisites